14D110021/contexa-sdk/README.md

 # Contexa SDK

-The Contexa SDK is a comprehensive framework for building, deploying, and managing AI agents.
-It provides a unified interface for working with different AI frameworks and enables seamless agent handoffs, multi-framework integration, observability, and robust runtime management.
+**Contexa SDK** is a comprehensive framework for standardizing AI agent development, deployment, and interoperability across multiple frameworks.
+It provides a unified layer that enables agent components (tools, models, prompts, etc.) to be seamlessly converted between different agent frameworks like LangChain, CrewAI, OpenAI Agent SDK, and Google ADK.

+## Mission

+At Contexa, we're building a standardized "context layer" for AI agents.
+Our SDK allows any AI agent to easily access external tools, APIs, and data through a universal protocol (the open Model Context Protocol, or MCP).
+By standardizing the agent layer one component at a time, we enable:

+- **Write Once, Run Anywhere**: Define your tools, models, and agents once and use them across any supported framework
+- **Seamless Deployment**: Package and deploy your agents to versioned endpoints with a single command
+- **Framework Interoperability**: Enable cross-framework agent handoffs and collaboration
+- **Observability**: Monitor and trace agent activities with structured logging and metrics

-## Key Features
+## Core Features

-### Core Agent System
+### Unified Core Objects

-- **Unified Agent Interface**: Abstract away underlying AI frameworks with a standardized agent interface
-- **Tool Management**: Create, customize, and share tools between agents
-- **Memory Systems**: Implement memory for context preservation and reasoning
+- **Tools**: Define tools once and use them in any framework
-- **Model Integration**: Connect to various AI models with a consistent API
+- **Models**: Wrap any LLM/chat API with a consistent interface
+- **Agents**: Build framework-agnostic agent definitions
+- **Prompts**: Create reusable prompt templates

-### Multi-Framework Support
+### Multi-Framework Adapters

+Convert Contexa objects to native framework objects for:
+- LangChain (≥0.1)
+- CrewAI (≥0.110)
+- OpenAI Agents SDK (≥0.4)
-- **Framework Adapters**: Integrate with LangChain, CrewAI, OpenAI, and Google ADK
+- Google ADK (≥0.3)
-- **Cross-Framework Handoffs**: Seamlessly transfer control between agents built on different frameworks
-- **Context Preservation**: Maintain conversation history and state during handoffs

 ### Agent Runtime